-If the beneficiary passes those two tests, see "D"-"G" for favorable RMD treatment granted to certain trusts ("AMBTs") that can be created for such beneficiary.
+If the beneficiary passes those two tests, see "D"-"F" for favorable RMD treatment granted to certain trusts ("AMBTs") that can be created for such beneficiary.

-A. Definition of disabled.
+A. Definition of disabled

 One category of EDB under SECURE is a "disabled" individual, with disability defined by reference to § 72(m)(7).
 Since § 72's definition of disability is defined by reference to the individual's inability to "engage in any substantial gainful activity," it is not apposite for determining the disability of a young child.
-The proposed regulations would cure this by adding a different definition of "disabled" if the designated beneficiary is under age 18.
+The regulations cure this defect by adding a different definition of "disabled" if the designated beneficiary is under age 18.

-If the beneficiary has been determined to be disabled for the purposes of qualifying for Social Security disability benefits, the beneficiary does not need to separately convince the IRS or the plan administrator of his disability.
+If the beneficiary has been determined to be disabled for the purpose of qualifying for Social Security disability benefits, the beneficiary does not need to separately convince the IRS or the plan administrator of his disability.